hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric-protos.md

             </td>
             <td>
-                Need to share the generated content between jobs in the GitHub actions workflow
+                The generated content was not shared between jobs in the GitHub actions workflow

+These changes keep the whole node build and publish in a single job since uploading/downloading generated artifacts between jobs is time consuming

+The new structure also means that the Java build can run independently

 Signed-off-by: James Taylor <jamest@uk.ibm.com>
             </td>